jfrog/SwampUp2024/JFTD 110 Software Supply Chain Platform Automation/lab-0-Configure-JFrog-CLI/README.md

   - click the initials of your username on the top right-hand corner of the screen to view the User Profile menu ``User Profile``-> ``Edit Profile`` -> ``Generate An Identity Token``-> ``Next`` -> ``Copy the token`` -> ``Close``
   - Replace all placeholders (e.g., `$JFROG_PLATFORM`, `$JFROG_EDGE`,`$ADMIN_USER`,`$ADMIN_PASSWORD`, `$ACCESS_TOKEN`) with the appropriate values specific to your environment.

+There are two options to configure JFrog CLI: Use Option 1 for an interactive setup or Option 2 for a non-interactive setup.

 ## Option 1 - Set Up JFrog CLI with Main JPD
 Check Current JFrog CLI Configurations